 Day 4: South Shore

-Spend your last day of your Kauai itinerary in Poipu, where you can visit McBryde Garden, an impressive tropical botanical garden with stunning views of the beach below on the drive in.
+Spend your last day of your Kauai itinerary for 4 days in Poipu, where you can visit McBryde Garden, an impressive tropical botanical garden with stunning views of the beach below on the drive in.
 The adjacent Allerton Garden, is another option, but is a bit pricey at $45 per person, and requires a guided tour, unlike McBryde which is a self-guided one.

 Afterward, stop in Old Koloa Town, and walk among the historic sugar plantation buildings which have now been converted into shops and restaurants.
 This town is a great spot to pick-up plate lunches at Sueoka Snack Shop before heading down to Poipu Beach for a lazy beach afternoon.